-The Association and Affiliated Clubs will provide and maintain a first aid kit at all events.
-Any members or volunteers with first aid qualifications will be identified.
+The Association and Affiliated Clubs will ensure a first aid kit suitable for people and a first aid kit suitable for animals is available at all events.

+Any members or volunteers with either first aid kits or first aid qualifications will be identified and their details available at the Timekeepers' table.